 Data breaches and serious cyber security incidents for businesses are becoming ever-more common and persistent across an expanding attack surface.
 With wide-ranging legislative changes such as the European General Data ProtectionRegulation (GDPR) being ushered in, it’s never been more important for organizations to take cyber security seriously.

-It is in this climate that CyberProof attended the IT Security Analyst and CISO Forum in London, meeting with likeminded security professionals to discuss the issues that will come to define our industry in months and years to come.
+It is in this climate that CyberProof attended the IT Security Analyst and CISO Forum in London, meeting with like minded security professionals to discuss the issues that will come to define our industry in the months and years to come.

-Among the most interesting elements of the two-day event was a CISO panel discussion, featuring top CISOs from a broad range of industries including money transfer services, technology manufacturing and pharmaceutical production, titled “What is good security anyway?
-CISOs top tips on what makes a company secure”.
-The panel presented an interesting array of insights from people at the top of the security infrastructure at globally recognised brands.
+Among the most interesting elements of the two-day cyber security event was a CISO panel discussion, featuring top CISOs from a broad range of industries including money transfer services, technology manufacturing and pharmaceutical production.
+The panel presentation, titled “What is good security anyway?
+CISOs top tips on what makes a company secure”,offered an interesting array of insights from industry leaders at the top of the security infrastructure of globally recognized brands.

 A single theme which ran through the debates was the ability to properly educate and inform board members and senior staff about cyber security threats.
 “Educating your seniors that [in terms of security] failure could be an option is vital.
 A company can be in a bad situation in terms of security, but if it responds appropriately in terms of leadership, planning and PR, it’s entirely possible to pull back from a serious incident.
 A bad security person during an incident I can deal with; a bad PR person I cannot” one CISO suggested, adding that security teams should “celebrate near misses - even the ones that were pure luck, as opposed to skill.
 This level of honesty will help your seniors to appreciate the work you’re doing, and to open a dialogue”.